lou1sa3/pawsuit/README.md

 3. **Objective:**
    - Collect all yellow cheese pieces
-   - Avoid the orange cat (it will chase you if it sees you!)
+   - Avoid the cat (it will chase you if it sees you!)
-   - Avoid red rolling tomatoes
+   - Avoid obstacles
-   - Reach the green mouse hole to win
+   - Reach the mouse hole to win

 4. **Game Elements:**
-   - **Gray Mouse**: Your character
+   - **♡ Pink Mouse**: Your character
-   - **Orange Cat**: Enemy that patrols and chases
+   - **♡ Lilac Cat**: Enemy that patrols and chases
-   - **Yellow Cheese**: Collectible items (+10 points each)
+   - **♡ Peach Cheese**: Collectible items (+10 points each)
-   - **Green Mouse Hole**: Victory goal
+   - **♡ Mint Mouse Hole**: Victory portal
-   - **Red Tomatoes**: Rolling obstacles that move in patterns
+   - **♡ Pink Obstacles**: Rolling obstacles that move in patterns
-   - **Brown Walls**: Obstacles that block movement
+   - **♡ Lilac Walls**: Obstacles that block movement

-## Game Mechanics
+## ♡ Game Mechanics ♡

-- The cat patrols in a fixed pattern but will chase you if you get too close
+- The cat immediately starts chasing as soon as you move (no hiding!)
-- When the cat loses sight of you, it will search your last known location
+- Stealth and timing are key - use obstacles and corners to avoid the kitty
-- Rolling tomatoes move in straight lines and bounce off walls
+- Rolling obstacles move in patterns
-- You must collect ALL cheese before you can win by reaching the mouse hole
+- Collect sparkly particle trails as you move around the kitchen
-- Touching the cat or a rolling tomato ends the game
+- All cheese must be collected before the mouse hole opens for victory

 ## Project Structure